 Cutthroat track bridleway

-People in the Bronze Age (4000-3000 years ago) lived in round houses constructed of wood, wattle and daub, and thatch.
-The houses were clustered together in small groups, near to stock pens and systems of small hand-worked fields.
+People in the Bronze Age lived in round houses constructed of wood, wattle and daub, and thatch.
+The houses were clustered together in small groups, near to stock coops and systems of small hand-worked fields.

-At the site, there are cairns (human-made pile of stones); linear stone banks and earth lynchets (earth terraces found on the side of hills).
-This confirms that in the Bronze Age (about 120-160 generations ago) people were living and farming here.
-They were clearing the land of stone into piles which created the clearance cairns, and creating and cultivating small fields, defined by the linear stone banks and lynchets.
+At the site near to Cutthroat, there are cairns (human-made pile of stones); linear stone banks and earth lynchets (earth terraces found on the side of hills).
+Bronze Age people cleared the land, piling up stones to create the clearance cairns.
+They also created and cultivated the fields, defined by the linear stone banks and lynchets.

 We hope that in 4500 years from now, people will come to discover the work that was undertaken some 150 generations ago, to care for and protect the iconic Peak District landscape.